jonathannasci/projetoIntegrador4/mugen/readme.txt

 If you find the program exiting or running slowly because you don't have enough memory, here are some solutions:

+i.
 Reduce the player cache
    M.U.G.E.N will try to keep players in memory in order to reduce loading times.
 You might want to reduce the number of players that are kept in memory at any one time.
    Open up data/mugen.cfg and look under the [Misc] section.
    Change PlayerCache to a smaller number.
 0 will save you the most memory.

+ii.
 Reduce the number of characters
    Having a large number of characters can consume a substantial amount of memory.
 You can split your character roster up between multiple motifs.
 See "Using Motifs" in this readme file.

+iii.
+Turn off sound or music
+   You can save some memory by disabling sound and music.
+See part
+   v. under "Speed Issues".

+iv.
 Disable buffered read
    You can save memory while loading characters by turning this option off.
 It is found under the [Misc] section, and called "BufferedRead".
 Loading times will increase as a result.

+v.
 Reduce effects and limits
    Set the options under [Config] to a smaller numbers (see mugen.cfg for descriptions).
 Reducing HelperMax gives the most savings.

+vi.
 Enable system file unload
    Set UnloadSystem under [Misc] to 1.

+vii.
 Optimize your sprite files
-  When you generate a sprite file, enable settings such as sprite.autocrop and sprite.detectduplicates.
-If your sprites use 32 colors or less consider using lz5 compression (see work/kfm/kfm-sff-optimized.def).
+   When you generate a sprite file, run sprmaker with the -c -f -p command line options.
+This generates the smallest possible sprite file.